 Kaimanawa Heritage Horses is dedicated to the care and protection of Kaimanawa horses in both the wild and domestic environments.

 Every year the population of wild Kaimanawa horses is reduced to 300 by aerial mustering.
-We search for suitable homes for these horses, preventing all that we can from being sent to slaughter.
-We also support the people who have bought the horses, and the horses themselves, through our welfare team and area representatives.
+We search for suitable homes for these horses and offer our support to the people who take the horses, and the horses themselves, through our welfare team and area representatives.